David Teems. Tyndale: The Man Who Gave God an English Voice. Nashville TN: Nelson, 2012. E-book.

 This is Teems’ challenge.
 We really know very little about the man other than from what writings he left behind.
 Teems does very well with what he has.
 He makes few direct claims.
 Instead, he focuses on Tyndale’s impact.

-Some years ago when I was putting together history of the Bible in English lessons for a British Literature class I used to teach, I found a reference to a study that said that the Authorized Version (or King James Version) which became the standard Bible in English for 350+ years was based more on the Tyndale Bible than any other translations.
+Some years ago when I was putting together history of the Bible in English lessons for a British Literature class I used to teach, I found a reference to a study that said that the Authorized Version (or King James Version) which became the standard Bible in English for 350+ years was based more on the Tyndale Bible than any other translation.
 Technically, it was supposed to follow the Bishops’ Bible (1580) but Tyndale came in first.

 Teems tells us why.
 Tyndale wrote in what was typical English idiom.
 He also coined a number of words, but words with common roots so that an ordinary English speaker could understand.
 Teems tells us many of the words, two stand out: atonement (simply at-one-ment) and Jehovah.
 Much of Tyndale’s style was not only clear but sounded good.
 That is the reason that so many of his phrasings would be used in later versions.